International Migrants' Day | El Día Internacional del Migrante

-On December 18, the international community recognizes and celebrates the rights of migrants around the world on the anniversary of the UN’s International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (commonly referred to as the Migrant Worker’s Convention or Migrant Rights Convention).
+On this day each year, the international community recognizes and celebrates the rights of migrants around the world on the anniversary of the UN’s International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (commonly referred to as the Migrant Worker’s Convention or Migrant Rights Convention).
 It was approved by the UN General Assembly on Dec.
 18, 1990.

 On December 18, the international community recognizes and celebrates the rights of migrants around the world.
 The UN’s International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (commonly referred to as the Migrant Worker’s Convention or Migrant Rights Convention) was approved by the UN General Assembly on Dec.
 18, 1990.